Mpox

 To better understand public health terms included in this Disease Tool (e.g. What is a case definition? or What is an infectious agent?), consult our page on Key concepts on epidemiology.

 The following are standard case definitions to allow national health authorities to interpret data in an international context.
-However, during an outbreak case definitions may be adapted to the local context and the Red Cross Red Crescent should use those agreed/established by national health authorities.
+However, during an outbreak, case definitions may be adapted to the local context and the Red Cross Red Crescent should use those agreed/established by national health authorities.
 NB: Consider that during community surveillance, volunteers should use broad (simplified) case definitions to recognize most or all possible cases and encourage them to seek care.
 Other actors such as healthcare workers or investigators studying the cause of a disease, on the other hand, can use more specific case definitions that may require laboratory confirmation.

 Case classification

-Suspect case: meets one of the epidemiologic criteria AND fever or unexplained rash AND two or more other signs or symptoms with onset of first sign or symptom less than 21 days after last exposure meeting epidemiologic criteria.
+Suspect case: meets one of the epidemiologic criteria AND fever or unexplained rash/lesions AND two or more other signs or symptoms with onset of first sign or symptom less than 21 days after last exposure meeting epidemiologic criteria.

-WHO case definition source of information: https://www.who.int/emergencies/outbreak-toolkit/disease-outbreak-toolboxes/monkeypox-outbreak-toolbox
+WHO case definition and classification source of information:

 - People in close contact with infected animals (including the animal’s blood and other bodily fluids).